-Malignant bowel obstruction (MBO) is a common problem in patients with ovarian and colorectal cancers.
-MBO also occurs with other abdominal (e.g. gastric and pancreatic) and non-abdominal malignancies.
-MBO may be related to cancer (intraluminal or extraluminal tumor growth), its treatment (e.g. radiation enteritis), or benign etiologies (e.g. adhesions or internal hernias).
-Invasive treatment options should be considered for all patients except those who are actively dying (see Fast Fact #3).
-In cases where surgical management is not feasible, medical management can be very effective at relieving symptoms (see Fast Fact #45).
+Background Malignant bowel obstruction (MBO) is a common problem in patients with ovarian and colorectal cancers.
+MBO also occurs with other abdominal (e.g., gastric, pancreatic) and non-abdominal malignancies.
+MBO may be related to cancer (intraluminal or extraluminal tumor growth), its treatment (e.g., radiation enteritis), or benign etiologies (e.g., adhesions or internal hernias).
+Interventional treatment options should be considered except in those who are actively dying (see Fast Fact #3).
+In cases where surgical or interventional treatment of the MBO is not feasible, medical management can be effective at relieving MBO symptoms (see Fast Fact #45 for further information).

-The goals of treatment include relieving nausea and vomiting, allowing oral intake, alleviating pain, and permitting the patient to return to their chosen care setting.
+Goals of treatment of a MBO include relieving nausea and vomiting, allowing oral or enteral intake, alleviating pain, and permitting the patient to return to their chosen care setting.
 Although it is recognized that improvement in quality of life after surgery is variable (42-85%), there is no consistent parameter used to determine this clinical outcome.
-Operations may offer an advantage of an increased survival.
+With careful patient selection, surgical and interventional procedures may offer increased survival.

 - Feuer DJ, Broadley, KE, Shepherd JH, Barton DP.
 Systematic review of surgery in malignant bowel obstruction in advanced gynecological and gastrointestinal cancer.
 Gynecol Oncol.
 1999; 75:313-322.